.

 ELECTRICITY

 The research project gets electricity from solar panels.
-We use much of this energy to recharge project equipment, but there’s usually enough power to recharge your electrical items (project equipment has priority).
+We use this energy to recharge project equipment, but there’s usually enough power to recharge your electrical items (project equipment has priority).
 Gers have lights for reading, etc. We have outlets for American and European electronics.
 Outlets are 220 volts, 50 Hz two-prong Type C European-style plugs (American-style outlets are also available in camp).

 DISTANCE TO THE FIELD SITE